 He was once charged for sedition on the columns he was alleged to have written for his newspaper and talks he gave to students.

 When he joined Egbe Omo Oduduwa which metamorphosed into Action Group (AG) 1950-1952, he became the first legal adviser for the Action Group who combined the use of his pen and speech to promote and defend his personal and political party’s fortune.

 His Oratory skill in English and proficiency of Yorùbá mastery is unparalleled and became “envoy-extraordinary” of the Action Group.

 There is no doubt the combination of Awolowo Management abilities and Akintola’s oratory skill made Action Group the best and well organized political party in Nigeria at independence in 1960.

-Between 1954 – 1959, Samuel Ladoke Akintola (SLA) became Deputy Premier and Premier of Western Region of Nigeria in the immediate post independence era (1960 – January, 1966).
+Between 1954 – 1959, Samuel Ladoke Akintola (SLA) became Deputy Premier and Premier of the Western Region of Nigeria in the immediate post-independence era (1960 – January 1966).

 CHIEF OBAFEMI AWOLOWO AND CHIEF SAMUEL LADOKE AKINTOLA

 Prince Solomon Iyiola Olabisi, a retired police officer of well over thirty years now, in one of his interviews recently made bold to say without mincing words that “without Akintola, Awolowo would not have succeeded in his bid for political leadership in the west.”